Jaisurya1304/Random-image-generator/README.md

 # Random-image-generator
-An random image generator using Html,css anf JS
+An random image generator using Html,css and JS

 #DEMO